Civil Rights, Labor and Employment Law

 Legal Internship Opportunities

-The Office of the General Counsel has unpaid legal internship available throughout the year for law students in D.C. and in our field offices across the country.
-Please contact OGC’s Training Coordinator, Sara Gras (firstname.lastname@example.org), for additional details.
+The Office of the General Counsel has unpaid legal internships available throughout the year for law students in D.C. and in our field offices across the country.
+Please contact Angela Ervin at firstname.lastname@example.org for additional details.

 Marketing, Regulatory and Food Safety Programs